 TAPENADE – Patê de Azeitonas e Alcaparras ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀ O Tapenade é uma receita clássica e deliciosa feita a base de azeitonas, alcaparras e diversos temperos!
 Ideal para usar em saladas, pães e onde mais sua imaginação mandar ⠀⠀⠀⠀⠀⠀⠀⠀ Os ingredientes estão logo abaixo.
 O modo de preparo eu mando para quem pedir nos comentários. ・・・ 100g de Azeitonas Pretas 1 col. (sopa) de alcaparras 1 dente de alho 1 xícara. (chá) de cheiro verde (manjericão, salsinha e etc) 1 castanha do Pará 1 xícara (chá) de azeite de oliva ⠀⠀⠀⠀⠀⠀⠀⠀ Foto: @paulolima.fotografia ⠀⠀⠀⠀⠀⠀ #govegan #crueltyfree #plantbased #tapenade #pate

 Another fast and snack like food from the Riviera is Pissaladiere.
 Just like Socca, Pissaladiere is meant to be eaten quickly and while standing up.
-The dish is also super simple, most of the time it is mixed with a thin pizza but actually not quite a pizza.
-The dough of Pissaladiere is rather flaky and buttery than a pizza dough.
+The dish is also super simple, it is a dough like bread, a bit similar to pizza, although the dough of Pissaladiere is rather flaky and more buttery than a pizza dough.
 The topping is a generous amount of onion along with anchovies and black olives.
-It is usually made in big rectangles and then cut into squares.
+It is usually cut in big rectangles and then cut into squares.
 You are warned, this is quite addictive!
-Try Pissaladiere at Chez Pipo and maybe give a chance to other snack food as well!
+Try Pissaladiere at Chez Pipo and try their other snack foods as well!

 Address: Rue Bavastro,13 – Nice